jw82uk/events-schedule-js/README.md

  ### License

  MIT License.
-See the included LICENSE.txt file for full details.
+See the included LICENSE file for full details.

  ### Disclaimer